Sultanate of Women: Political significance

 The most enduring accomplishments of many of the wives and mothers of the sultans were their large public works projects, usually in the form of mosques, schools and monuments.
 The construction and maintenance of these projects provided crucial economic liquidity during a period otherwise marked by economic stagnation and corruption while also leaving powerful and long-lasting symbols of the sultanate's power and benevolence.
-While the creation of public works was always an obligation of the sultanate, sultanas such as Süleyman's mother and wife undertook projects that were larger and more lavish than any woman before them - and most men as well.
+While the creation of public works was always an obligation of the sultanate, sultanas such as Süleyman's mother and consort undertook projects that were larger and more lavish than any woman before them - and most men as well.